DIGIX666/Convert-pdf-to-jef/readme.md

-# PDF TO JEF
+# SVG TO JEF

 ## Obejctive

-The objective of this project is to convert a PDF file to a JEF file.
+The objective of this project is to convert a SVG file to a JEF file.
 The JEF file is a file format used by Janome embroidery machines.
 The PDF file is a file format used to present and exchange documents reliably, independent of software, hardware, or operating system.